MirRoR4s/PortSwigger/Server side topics/OS command injection/README.md

 injected command\`
 - `$(`injected command `)`

-Note that the different shell metacharacters have subtly different behaviors that might affect whether they work in certain situations, and whether they allow in-band retrieval of command output or are useful only for blind exploitation.
+Note that the different shell metacharacters have subtly different behaviors that might affect whether they work in certain situations, and whether they allow **in-band retrieval**（带内检索） of command output or are useful only for blind exploitation.

 Sometimes, the input that you control appears within quotation marks in the original command.
 In this situation, you need to terminate the quoted context (using `"` or `'`) before using suitable shell metacharacters to inject a new command.